jhpce-jhu/jhpce_mkdocs/docs/files/rsync-itemize-table.md

 1. [Main rsync page](../files/rsync.md)
 2. [Manual page section for itemized output](../files/rsync-itemize-manpage.md)

-The `--itemize-changes` flag is especially helpful when trying to compare two directory trees.
+The `-i` or `--itemize-changes` flag is especially helpful when trying to compare two directory trees.
 However, it produces a cryptic string 11 letters long for each file or directory.
 We have copied a useful chart from the Internet that you can consult.

  The general format is like the string **YXcstpoguax**, where: